We've begun the first marbled salamander reintroduction project in Massachusetts, bringing these amphibians back to Metro-Boston.

 Like the closely related but more common spotted salamander (Ambystoma maculatum), marbled salamanders depend upon complex natural landscapes, where individuals, over the course of their lives, can have access to both healthy forests and a range of vernal pools with different annual periods of flooding.
 Near the northern edge of their range, local populations of marbled salamanders are often rare to start with and these populations will dwindle or disappear as either the critical forest or wetland components are lost or degraded.
 Roads and cleared areas, moreover, can form barriers to salamander movement, effectively cutting individuals off from access to critical breeding or adult habitat.

 Historically, many vernal pool breeding sites used by marbled salamanders were filled or drained.
-Woodlands, where the salamanders live for most of their lives, have been cut down, logged heavily, and have had their critical undergrowth altered by invasive plant species and even by introduced earthworms.
+Woodlands, where the salamanders live for most of their lives, have been cut down, logged heavily, and have had their critical undergrowth altered by invasive plant species.
+Conversely, when excessive rain events cause vernal pool water levels to stay high, this could impede egg laying.
 Remaining vernal pools in New England may be polluted with road salt and pesticides, all of which can kill or damage salamander eggs and larvae.

 Additionally, a major infectious disease of salamanders, the skin fungus Batrachochytrium salamandrovirans, appears to have been widely spread by people, possibly through the pet trade in salamanders native to Asia where the fungus may have originated.
 Though currently unknown in North America, this devastating disease could easily be introduced here without careful management of the international trade in frogs and salamanders.
 Finally, climate change may worsen an already difficult situation, especially if recent trends towards longer periods of dry or wet weather in late autumn become the norm.
 Though warmer temperatures in October through December could be a boon to developing marbled salamander embryos, these gains can be easily offset by prolonged late autumn droughts, which may result in total hatching failure.